GNOME/tinysparql/docs/website/overview.md

 [Baloo](https://community.kde.org/Baloo) is a metadata and search framework by KDE, implemented using Xapian.

+[Recoll](https://www.lesbonscomptes.com/recoll/) is a cross-platform desktop search application powered by Xapian.

 [Apache Lucene + Solr](http://lucene.apache.org/) is a search engine which targets very large-scale workloads.
 It has a much heavier footprint compared to Tracker.